-No matter how old you are, summertime in Wisconsin is a beautiful time to ride your bicycle.
+No matter how old you are, spring and summer in Wisconsin are great for cycling.

 You can ride in your neighborhood or choose to use the miles and miles of trails winding through Wisconsin’s natural areas.
 These gravel or asphalt paths keep you off the main roads as you enjoy the surroundings.

 If you’d rather bike to work, many cities and towns in our state have added dedicated lanes for safer travel from place to place.

 But is cycling the best exercise for your bones?

 Cycling offers some excellent cardiovascular health benefits.

 A strong cardiovascular system improves blood flow throughout the body, carrying oxygen, minerals, and other nutrients essential for bone health.

 Whether you’re a weekend rider or training for a 100-mile ride, biking is an enjoyable way to add physical activity to your life.
 Cycling outside:

 - Stimulates vitamin D production, which is needed for calcium absorption.

 - Gives the entire body a cardiovascular workout.